-The Mall and Art/Museums
+The Mall and museums

 En español | Eleven Smithsonian museums and galleries line “America’s Front Yard” like sentinels.
-Two are family favorites: the National Air and Space Museum, the most popular museum in the country (don’t miss the space capsules and Spirit of St. Louis), and the National Museum of Natural History, whose dinosaur bones are guaranteed kid pleasers.
+Two are family favorites: the National Air and Space Museum, the most popular museum in the country (closed for renovations until fall 2022), and the National Museum of Natural History, whose dinosaur bones are guaranteed kid-pleasers.
 You can see two dozen inaugural gowns in the First Ladies’ Collection and Julia Child's kitchen in the National Museum of American History.
-And the newest addition, the National Museum of African American History & Culture, may be the hottest ticket in town.

 All Smithsonian venues accommodate visitors with mobility, hearing and sight impairments.
 You can even reserve free sign-language tours with a trained docent at least two weeks in advance.
 Wheelchairs are available for rent on the Mall, and you can download an accessible entrance map.